Skip to content

 sector orders.lot Delivery sector/lot

-RedeliveredStatus computed 'redelivered' if the order has multiple distinct dates, NULL otherwise
+RedeliveredStatus computed 'redelivered' if the order has more than one distinct date, NULL otherwise

 Deduplication logic